 Mrs D: What was it like for you before you gave up?

-Michelle: I never had a drinking problem & never understood people who did.
+Michelle: I never had a drinking problem and never understood people who did.
 Until I was 26 I thought people who drank at home were sad alcoholics.
-But then my mum got cancer & passed away.
-She was in her early 50’s.
-I couldn’t come to terms with it.
-So I drank, & kept drinking for the next 10 years.
-I’d stop drinking temporarily with my pregnancies but as soon as baby was sleeping through I’d be dying for a drink.
+But then my mum got cancer and passed away.
+She was in her early 50's.
+I couldn't come to terms with it.
+So I drank and kept drinking for the next 10 years.
+I'd stop drinking temporarily with my pregnancies but as soon as baby was sleeping through I'd be dying for a drink.
 I loved wine.
 I used it as my escape from boredom as a stay-at-home mum without realising that was the reason I was bored.
-If I wasn’t drinking I’d be able to do things that required brain power, but wine dumbed me down.
-Anything was an excuse for a drink – from hours on end of Dora, not enough sleep, bad day, good day, it really didn’t matter.
+If I wasn't drinking I'd be able to do things that required brain power, but wine dumbed me down.
+Anything was an excuse for a drink - from hours on end of Dora the Explorer, not enough sleep, bad day, good day, it really didn't matter.

 Mrs D: I hear you.
-Boy do I hear you.
 After I had babies was when my drinking really bedded in.
 What happened for you that you finally quit?

 Mrs D: Good on you!
 How did did you find it at first, not drinking?
 What did you find most difficult?

-Michelle: Getting past the idea that I could have a good time without wine.
+Michelle: The hardest thing was getting past the idea that I could have a good time without wine.
 And coming to terms with the fact I could never drink again.